 on your wrists or drape it around your neck to cool your body.
 These pulse points are areas where blood vessels are close to the skin, so you'll cool down

 Place box fans facing out of the windows of rooms you're spending time in to blow out hot air and replace it with cold air inside.

-If the weather in your area tends to fall between 50 and 70 degrees Fahrenheit in the mornings and evenings, open the windows during those times to facilitate a cross-flow ventilation system.
+If the weather in your area tends to fall between 50 and 70 degrees Fahrenheit in the mornings and evenings, opening the windows on both sides of the house during those times can facilitate a cross-flow ventilation system.
+If you do this, you can opt to use or not use the fans, but the fans would help cool the house faster, Porter said.
 The outdoors can pull the hot air from your home, leaving a cooler temperature or bringing in the breeze.
 Just be sure to close windows as the sun comes out, then open them when the weather is cool again.

-Usually we might not leave windows open in consideration of crime, but while we're home during this time, this method could be feasible, Porter said.
+You might not typically leave windows open for safety reasons, but if you're at home more anyway due to the pandemic, this method could be feasible, Porter said.

-Resting near a fan would reduce just your body temperature.
+Just resting near a fan would reduce your body temperature as well.